Paramètres d'affichage

 • 4 years if you have subsidiary protection or stateless person status, this is the “multi-year” card.

-If you have a technical problem (blocked page, error message, etc.), you can contact the Citizen Contact Center (CCC):
+If you have a technical problem (page blocked, error message, etc.), you can contact the Citizen Contact Center (CCC):

 • or with the contact form ("Contact" button at the bottom left of the screen).
 You must clearly explain your problem and send screenshots (site, date and time visible) with the error message if you have one.